nstepka/bring-your-own-data-case-study/README.md

 - **Heat Map**: Display a heatmap to visualize correlations.
 - **Prediction vs. Actual**: Compare predictions against actual labels.

+- Use churn.csv.
+You will have to do some feature engineering for best results.

 ### Extensive Data Analysis

 - **Dataset**: Explore the Iris dataset for clustering, dimensionality reduction, and feature selection.